ETS-ReactNative1/Game-Art-Atelier/README.md

 ## Contributing

 If you have any interests of making enhancements to this project, feel free to fork the repository and create a pull request.
-If you have only ideas, don't worry: you can always share them by opening an issue with the "enhancement" tag.
+If you have only ideas, don't worry: you can always share them by opening an issue with the tag "enhancement".
 Your contribution, in any shape or form, will always be appreciated!

 Please consider giving this project a star, as well.
 Thank you very much!